monk-io/docs/docs/monkscript/yaml/index.md

 Inheritance can be used to:

--   Override any value in any template,
+-   Override any value in any Kit,
 -   Compose a complex definition out of simple ones,
 -   Re-use common definitions across multiple components,
 -   Create multiple flavors or versions of the same runnable easily.